 - Medication.
 As we’ve discussed, medications like metadoxine can speed up the rate at which alcohol leaves the body.

 Treatment Programs for Chronic Alcoholism

 If you or someone you love is struggling with an addiction or alcoholism, our specialists are available around the clock to assist you.
 Absolute Awakenings follows an evidence-based approach to treating alcohol and substance abuse disorders.
 We are committed to providing long-term recovery for those struggling with addiction.
-Recovery is not a one size fits all approach, so every person that walks through our doors is provided with a unique and individualized experience.
-Our recovery specialists are waiting to assist you or a loved one in the fight against alcoholism.
+Recovery is not a one-size-fits-all approach, so every person that walks through our doors is provided with unique and individualized care.
+Call us today.
+Our recovery specialists are waiting to assist you or a loved one in your fight against alcoholism.

 - CDC.
 Alcohol Poisoning Deaths.
 Centers for Disease Control and Prevention.
 Published January 6, 2015.
 Accessed January 16, 2023. https://www.cdc.gov/vitalsigns/alcohol-poisoning-deaths/index.html

 - Vonghia L, Leggio L, Ferrulli A, et al. Acute alcohol intoxication.
 Eur J Intern Med.
 2008;19(8):561-567. doi:10.1016/j.ejim.2007.06.033